moratilla/www.moratilla.com/_posts/2020-05-01-sprint-dos.md

  to challenge myself to port some speedlearning games to html5 with the help of this framework.

-Next week I will focuse in monographics:
+Next week I will be writting monographics about these topics:

 * CircleCI vs Github Actions
 * VPN with tinc